liquicode/lib-mrpc/readme.md

 ## Overview

+What this library offers is a base `ServiceProvider` class and a number of specific `ServiceProvider` implementations where each implementation utilizes a different transport mechanism to provide the library's remote procedure call functionality.
+Examples of different transport mechanisms include http gets and posts, message queues, pub/sub channels, etc.

-This library allows you to define a number of specific commands (`Endpoints`) that can be invoked, regardless of location, using a transport abstraction (`ServiceProvider`).
+Each `ServiceProvider` allows you to define a number of named `Endpoints` that can be invoked by client code.
-An `Endpoint` represents a function that does some specific work for an application.
+Each endpoint has function associated with it and is called whenever the `Endpoint` is invoked.
+The function is passed a set of parameters and its return values and errors are to delivered back to the client calling code.
+The mechanics of packaging and unpackaging parameters, return values, and errors are handled by each `ServiceProvider` implementation.

 ## Installation